MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 ## Mandatory Updates

 Make a release mandatory to force all users to run the same version of your app.
-When you do this, App Center will installs the selected update on all tester devices.
+When you do this, App Center will install the selected update on all tester devices.

 You can only make a release mandatory if your app uses the App Center Distribute SDK.
 Make a release mandatory via the API or by selecting the **Mandatory update** checkbox in the review stage of distributing a release.